Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Aspley was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Aspley was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Aspley, surveyed between June 2016 to June 2021, had a cultural diversity index above average with 15.4% of its residents speaking a language other than English at home and 25.7% born overseas.
-Christianity was the predominant religion in Aspley, accounting for 56.9% of the population, compared to None% across Greater Brisbane during the same period.
-Regarding ancestry, the top three groups were English (27.0%), Australian (22.7%), and Irish (10.1%).
+Aspley's population, as per the 2016 Census, showed above-average cultural diversity with 15.4% speaking a language other than English at home and 25.7% born overseas.
+Christianity was the predominant religion in Aspley, accounting for 56.9%.
+This compares to None% across Greater Brisbane.

 Frequently Asked Questions - Diversity